Skalyaeve/snow_crash/level00/README.md

 ```

-- `/usr/sbin/john` is the only file belonging to user flag00, it's probably our token, let's try.
+- `/usr/sbin/john` is the only file belonging to user flag00, it's probably our token, let's try:
 ```
 level00@SnowCrash:~$ su flag00
 Password:cdiiddwpgswtgt